-- U.S. citizen or permanent resident. - A bachelor's degree from a U.S. regionally accredited college or university must be completed prior to matriculation (exceptions may be made and will be reviewed on a case-by-case basis.
+- U.S. citizen or permanent resident.
+(Note: RVU is in the process of applying through the Student and Exchange Visitor Program within the U.S. Immigration and Customs Enforcement to be able to consider International Students for admission.) - A bachelor's degree from a U.S. regionally accredited college or university must be completed prior to matriculation (exceptions may be made and will be reviewed on a case-by-case basis.
 These exceptions may pertain to faith-based and/or strong international universities).

-\In the event of coursework completed at foreign institutions, official detailed course-by-course evaluations must be completed by an approved agency.
+In the event of coursework completed at foreign institutions, official detailed course-by-course evaluations must be completed by an approved agency.
 Please see list of approved agencies under 'Matriculation' section.

-- Minimum prerequisite course work that must be completed prior to matriculation includes: - General Biology (12 semester hours including lab), - General Chemistry (8 semester hours including lab), - Organic Chemistry (8 semester hours including lab), - Physics (8 semester hours including lab), - English or Literature (6 semester hours), - Social or Behavioral Sciences (6 semester hours), - Biochemistry (3 semester hours). - No grade below a "C" will be considered to fulfill requirements.
+- Minimum prerequisite course work that must be completed prior to matriculation includes: - Biology (12 semester hours including lab), - General Chemistry (8 semester hours including lab), - Organic Chemistry (8 semester hours including lab), - Physics (8 semester hours including lab), - English or Literature (6 semester hours), - Social or Behavioral Sciences (6 semester hours), - Biochemistry (3 semester hours). - No grade below a "C" will be considered to fulfill requirements.